KM 10 route d’Amizmiz,

 Welcome, priority access to hotel guests and villa owners within the estate

-The Domaine Royal Palm residential estate lies to the south of Marrakech, next door to Samanah Golf Club, a short 25-minute drive from the city centre.
+Fairmont Royal Palm Golf & Country Club lies to the south of Marrakech, next door to Samanah Golf Club, a short 25-minute drive from the city centre.
 Residents of the luxury Beachcomer hotel and villa owners within the Royal Palm Domaine have priority on the 1st tee but casual visitors are also accommodated here without any problem.

 There’s a very classy look to the course at Royal Palm, with the bunkers immediately catching the eye.
 I was astonished to find out so much soil had been shifted during construction because the fairways look as though they’re simply draped over the land so I suppose that’s a real compliment to the architect.

 The short par four 3rd is a beauty, swinging past a pond on the right to a lovely green that’s flanked by a variety of trees.
 The par three 7th plays to a peninsula green on the side of another pond and such is the perceived difficulty of this hole, it attracts a stroke index of 2 on the scorecard!